Bald eagle: Description

 The plumage of an adult bald eagle is evenly dark brown with a white head and tail.
-The tail is moderately long and slightly wedge-shaped.
+The tail is moderately long and slightly wedge shaped.
 Males and females are identical in plumage coloration, but sexual dimorphism is evident in the species, in that females are 25% larger than males.
 The beak, feet and irises are bright yellow.
-The legs are feather-free, and the toes are short and powerful with large talons.
+The legs are feather free, and the toes are short and powerful with large talons.
 The highly developed talon of the hind toe is used to pierce the vital areas of prey while it is held immobile by the front toes.
 The beak is large and hooked, with a yellow cere.
 The adult bald eagle is unmistakable in its native range.
 The closely related African fish eagle (Haliaeetus vocifer) (from far outside the bald eagle's range) also has a brown body (albeit of somewhat more rufous hue), white head and tail, but differs from the bald eagle in having a white chest and black tip to the bill.

 The plumage of the immature is a dark brown overlaid with messy white streaking until the fifth (rarely fourth, very rarely third) year, when it reaches sexual maturity.
 Immature bald eagles are distinguishable from the golden eagle (Aquila chrysaetos), the only other very large, non-vulturine raptorial bird in North America, in that the former has a larger, more protruding head with a larger beak, straighter edged wings which are held flat (not slightly raised) and with a stiffer wing beat and feathers which do not completely cover the legs.
 When seen well, the golden eagle is distinctive in plumage with a more solid warm brown color than an immature bald eagle, with a reddish-golden patch to its nape and (in immature birds) a highly contrasting set of white squares on the wing.

 The bald eagle has sometimes been considered the largest true raptor (accipitrid) in North America.
-The only larger species of raptor-like bird is the California condor (Gymnogyps californianus), a New World vulture which today is not generally considered a taxonomic ally of true accipitrids.
+The only larger species of raptor-like bird is the California condor (Gymnogyps californianus), a New World vulture that today is not generally considered a taxonomic ally of true accipitrids.
 However, the golden eagle, averaging 4.18 kg and 63 cm in wing chord length in its American race (Aquila chrysaetos canadensis), is merely 455 g lighter in mean body mass and exceeds the bald eagle in mean wing chord length by around 3 cm.
 Additionally, the bald eagle's close cousins, the relatively longer-winged but shorter-tailed white-tailed eagle and the overall larger Steller's sea eagle (Haliaeetus pelagicus), may, rarely, wander to coastal Alaska from Asia.